facile-it/hackathon2015/README.md

 # Deploy

-To deploy to the gh-pages you have to issue the following commands:
+To deploy to the gh-pages just issue the following commands:

 ```
 make build